 Benchmark methodology

-To evaluate the latency and performance of various AI gateways under consistent and controlled conditions, a Python-based benchmark was developed.
-The benchmark focused on three key performance indicators: first token latency, total latency and output token count.
+The benchmark focused on three key performance indicators: first token latency, total latency, and output token count.
 Each test was executed 50 times per AI gateway to ensure statistical reliability.
-Only successful runs where first-token latency could be measured were included in the final analysis to maintain result accuracy.
+Only successful runs in which the first-token latency could be measured were included in the final analysis to maintain accuracy.

 Two prompt types were used to simulate different load scenarios: